 - It is low impact training, which means that I never felt any type of pain in my knees and joints.
 Within this context there is no need to modify the moves, and you won’t feel like missing all the party by doing something other than what Shaun T is doing.

 - Cize takes only 4 weeks.
 And this is another reason why I love it.
-Whereas workouts like P90X go up to 3 months, this makes it easier for you to keep your motivation and attitude right where they’re supposed to be.
+Whereas workouts like P90X (3 months) or Piyo (2 months) with it, this makes it easier for you to keep your motivation and attitude right where they’re supposed to be.
 Cize offers two choices- two calendars to follow- and below I’ll explain how you go about deciding which one to follow and how they work respectively.

 - Cize is easing you into dancing.
 Funny to reflect upon the previous month in this way, but the first time I pushed the play button, my feet decided not to cooperate.
 And here is the thing- watching the videos before getting in your shoes will make you think that there is no way that you will be as coordinated as the bunch on screen, yet alone in less than a month.
 But before a week goes by you will be more coordinated than ever- that’s why I think Shaun T is a great instructor.
 He makes it seemingly naïve looking and easy.
 Which in turn means that Cize is excellent for beginners and people who never danced before.

 - No need to go to the gym, no need for equipment, at which I say- Ok, where do I sign?